TheWebShop/icm-jobaids/README.md

 Although this project was built using [Yeoman](http://yeoman.io/) it is not needed to make future changes.
 Grunt, however, is.
 Both to run the development server (which includes [liveReload](https://github.com/gruntjs/grunt-contrib-livereload), and a [SharePoint REST services emulation](https://github.com/TheWebShop/sp2010-rest)) and to compile the project for a production environment.

+This project was created using the techniques described in [this gist](https://gist.github.com/Sinetheta/6003037).

 Deploying
 ---------